Trigon Metals (CVE:TM) Stock Price Up 26.5% – Here’s What Happened

-Trigon Metals Inc. (CVE:TM – Get Free Report) rose 26.5% during mid-day trading on Wednesday .
+Trigon Metals Inc. (CVE:TM – Get Free Report)’s stock price rose 26.5% during trading on Wednesday .
 The company traded as high as C$0.32 and last traded at C$0.31.
-Approximately 189,360 shares changed hands during mid-day trading, an increase of 62% from the average daily volume of 116,840 shares.
+Approximately 189,360 shares traded hands during mid-day trading, an increase of 62% from the average daily volume of 116,840 shares.
 The stock had previously closed at C$0.25.

 Trigon Metals Company Profile